JavaGT/wearetheuniversity.org/source/blog/2009/05/07/ghost-students-abandoned-by-tertiary-system.md

 never turn up to class.
 “Staff call these students ‘ghosts’ because they simply never see them.
-In some first-year courses, ‘ghosts’ can comprise over 10% of total enrolments”, said Dr Ryan. </p>
+In some first-year courses, ‘ghosts’ can comprise over 10% of total enrolments”, said Dr Ryan.<p>

 <p>“Often it is
 only the course teachers and support staff who make an